joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/using-the-drmerrorevent-class.md

 responsible for listening to any other DRM error events to detect, identify, and handle the DRM-related errors.

-Even with valid user credentials, the terms of the content’s voucher can still prevent a user from viewing the encrypted content.
+Even with valid user credentials, the terms of the content's voucher can still prevent a user from viewing the encrypted content.
 For example, a user can be denied access for attempting to view content in an unauthorized application.
 An unauthorized application is one that the publisher of the encrypted content has not validated.
 In this case, a DRMErrorEvent object is dispatched.

-The error events can also be fired if the content is corrupted or if the application’s version does not match what the voucher specifies.
+The error events can also be fired if the content is corrupted or if the application's version does not match what the voucher specifies.
 The application must provide appropriate mechanism for handling errors.

 </div>